naranyala/starter-rspack-electron-vue/README.md

 ### Build Failures

-Clear build artifacts and retry:
+Clear build artifacts and rebuild from a clean state:

 ```bash
 npm run clean